smartdevicelink/protocol_spec/README.md

   </tr>
 </table>

-### 3.3 Registration
+### 4.3 Registration
 >Required: All Protocol Versions

-Each application registers for continued communication with the head unit by sending a RegisterAppInterface Request RPC to the head unit via the RPC Service.
-Additional services can only be started after a successful RegisterAppInterface Response RPC has been sent from the head unit to the application.
+Each application registers for continued communication with the head unit by sending a `RegisterAppInterface` Request RPC to the head unit via the RPC Service.
+Additional services can only be started after a successful `RegisterAppInterface` Response RPC has been sent from the head unit to the application.

+### 4.4 Starting other services
+While the RPC service is the default service that is started to establish a connection and a session, the application may wish to start other services.
+Similar to the process in Section 3, all services that are to be to started in a session require a `StartService` packet to be sent from the application.
+If the module supports and allows that service type to be started, it will respond with a `StartServiceACK` that has a payload of the hash ID for that service.
+If the module is unable to start that service or that application does not have access to that service, it will respond with a `StartServiceNAK`.

-### 3.4 Heartbeat
+### 4.5 Heartbeat
+>**Deprecated: Protocol Versions 4 and higher** <br>
->Required: Protocol Versions 3 and higher
+>Required: Protocol Version 3

-After a successful start service exchange between the application and head unit both the application and head unit are required to be able to respond to heartbeat messages if the negotiated protocol version is 3 or higher.
+After a successful start service exchange between the application and head unit both the application and head unit are required to be able to respond to heartbeat messages if the negotiated protocol version is 3.
 After sending a heartbeat, if the application or head unit does not respond within a timeout (custom per app/head unit), the sender will disconnect.
 The sender's timer for the heartbeat timeout should be reset every time any message is received.
 Heartbeats are sent using the Control Service Type (0x00)

-#### 3.4.1 Heartbeat Request
+#### 4.5.1 Heartbeat Request

->Note the request can originate from either the Head Unit or the Application
+>Note: The request can originate from either the Head Unit or the Application

 ##### Head Unit -> Application
 <table width="100%">
   <tr>
-    <td>Version</td>
-    <td>E</td>
-    <td>Frame Type</td>
-    <td>Service Type</td>
-    <td>Frame Info</td>
-    <td>Session Id</td>
-    <td>Data Size</td>
-    <td>Message ID</td>
+    <th>Version</th>
+    <th>E</th>
+    <th>Frame Type</th>
+    <th>Service Type</th>
+    <th>Frame Info</th>
+    <th>Session Id</th>
+    <th>Data Size</th>
+    <th>Message ID</th>
   </tr>
   <tr>
     <td></td>